Lee Qianqian Cui

 • Python, R, Qualtrics, Unity3D, JavaScript, HTML/CSS, SQL

-• A/B testing, ANOVA, regression, factor analysis, SEM, and text analysis
+• A/B testing, ANOVA, SEM, neuroimaging and sentimental analysis

 Education